5 Things You Can Do to Get Ahead at Work

 Keeping Up with the Industry Standards

-When I was a corporate buyer for a global telecom corporation I studied the job openings that were posted on line for internal applicants.
-Although I held a degree and had a good paying job, I knew that to get further along in my career I would need more education.
+As a buyer for a huge international corporation, I continued to look at the job openings that were posted for internal applicants.
+Although I had a B.A. degree and a good paying job, the only way to move forward in my career was to get more training.

 Organize a Lunch and Learn Program